Civil harassment and criminal harassment in the UK what is the difference

 An injunction in a criminal case is often referred to as a restraining order.
 Is harassment a crime?
 Yes. it is.
 Obtaining a restraining order through the criminal court in cases of online harassment could take a long time as the police need to first carry out a thorough investigation to gather evidence which would prove beyond reasonable doubt one’s guilt.
 The criminal justice system will then need to accommodate a potential trial date and this could take many months.
 The process of going through the criminal justice system, however, is entirely free.

 It is not possible to bring a claim for breach of privacy or to claim damages through the criminal courts.
-Some harassment victims report that they have contacted to report harassment to the police but that the police was unhelpful.
+Some harassment victims report that they have reported harassment to the police but that the police were unhelpful.
 Some have been told that because there was no physical threat, there was nothing the police could do to help.
 This advice by the police is inaccurate and it leaves the harassment victim with little choice but to take responsibility for resolving this situation independently through the civil courts.

 Despite this, we advise that victims of harassment, in most cases, even if the likelihood of the police being effective in providing a solution is low.
 Given the police limited ability to handle these types of matters, the two other options that are left for you are to deal with the harassers through the civil court or leave matters as they are until the offenders decide to move on.